 - 1 cups Carrington Farms liquid coconut oil

 - 1 egg

 - 1/8 tsp white pepper

 - Add all ingredients except coconut oil to a wide mouthed glass jar (or whatever you'd like to store your mayo in).

 - Slowly drizzle the coconut oil into the rest of the ingredients as you blend with your immersion blender.

 Anybody can make mayonnaise, and from almost any oil.
 It’s not even hard, so why doesn’t everybody do it?
-The devil is in the details.
+Well, the devil is in the details.
+With most mayos, you have to choose two of the following three things: healthy fat, great taste, pleasant mouthfeel.
 You’ll be glad to hear that I’ve exorcised this particular demon for you, so you can now have the best possible mayonnaise, without compromising your health.

 Most any mayo you find in the grocery store, even the ones that tout their use of healthy fruit oils like olive or avocado, still use canola or soybean oil as their base.
 You can get a few clean brands (Primal Kitchen is pretty good), but they cost so much it’s hard to stomach the purchase.
 They also don’t taste as good as this mayo does, in my opinion.